Skip to main content

 • ReCreate: controller will delete old Pods and PVCs and create new ones.

 • InPlaceIfPossible: controller will try to in-place update Pod instead of recreating them if possible.
-Please read the concept doc below.
+Current only image and other fields are supported for in-place update.

 • InPlaceOnly: controller will in-place update Pod instead of recreating them.
 With InPlaceOnly policy, user cannot modify any fields other than the fields that supported to in-place update.